Geetha63/MS-Teams-Scripts/UserPolicyAssignment/README.md

 UserPolicyAssignment script will work for assigning custom user policies for N no. of users\
 To run the script please install [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)
 - Import the Module into Windows PowerShell
-- Get the script from the 'UserPolicyAssignment.ps1' file and paste it into windows PowerShell, then run the script
+- Get the script from the `UserPolicyAssignment.ps1` file and paste it into Windows PowerShell, then run the script
 - Script has all the available policies to the user listed below, please provide the required input from 1 to 12 to apply the policy

                       1- TeamsAppSetupPolicy